Can I travel abroad during COVID-19?

 If you are travelling from Ireland to another country, you must check the requirements for entry to that country before travelling, and make sure to get tested if it is required.

 If you do plan on travelling to Ireland you must fill in a COVID-19 Passenger Locator Form.
 It is against the law not to fill in this form.
 You can be fined up to €2,500 or face up to 6 months in prison, or both, if you do not fill in the passenger locator form.

 Do I have to quarantine after travelling?

-If you are arriving into Ireland from another country, you must enter a mandatory quarantine for 14 days.
+If you are arriving into Ireland from a non-designated country, you must enter a mandatory quarantine for 14 days.
 This mandatory quarantine is a legal requirement, which means you can be fined up to €2,500 or face up to 6 months in prison, or both, if you do not carry out the mandatory 14 day quarantine.
-You may only leave your quarantine in emergency situations, to leave the country, or to get tested for COVID-19.
+You may only leave your place of residence during the quarantine period in emergency situations, to leave the country, or to get tested for COVID-19.